Skip to Main Content

 Multidisciplinary Databases

-Citation Tracking: Finding articles by citation
+Citation Mining: Finding articles by citation

 Once you have one (or more) useful article on a topic, use the references at the end of article to find more sources on your topic using our Citation Search tool.
 This helps you see what was written previous to your current article, often called citing backward.